Tips for Mickey’s Christmas Party

 While most of the rides in the Magic Kingdom will have a short wait during the party, in our opinion, they are not worth the precious party time that you have.
 The parades, shows, characters, and free holiday treats are what make Mickey’s Christmas Party so awesome.
 We strongly recommend doing the rides during normal park hours and take advantage of the special event items during the party.
 If you don’t have a theme park ticket for the day, use your party ticket to enter at 4pm and do some rides.

 2019 is the first year that Magic Kingdom is doing Holiday Party ride overlays.
 Disney announce unique ride experiences for the Tomorrowland Speedway, Space Mountain, the Laugh Floor and the Mad Tea Party.
 Most of these overlays include special holiday music and special decorations.
 For us, if you want to do some rides, the only rides worth to focus on are those that have a special overlay.
-Since these ride overlays are new, we cannot yet say how good they will be.
+Of the ride overlays for the Christmas Party, Space Mountain is our favorite.
+Note: do not ride if you are prone to seizures.

 The Jingle Cruise transitions into the Jingle Cruise during the holiday season.
 This is the unique holiday-themed ride in the Magic Kingdom.
 However, it is not a party exclusive, which means you can experience the ride during non-party Magic Kingdom park hours.